 \subsection{Conventional Derivation of Chirality non-flipped Probabilities}

 At first, we review how the oscillation probabilities without chirality-flip are derived by the Schr$\ddot{\rm o}$dinger equation.
-In vacuum, time evolution of chirality-flavor eigenstates (weak eigenstates), $\nu_{\alpha L}$ and $\nu_{\beta L}$ after the time $t$, is given by
+In vacuum, time evolution of flavor eigenstates (weak eigenstates), $\nu_{\alpha L}$ and $\nu_{\beta L}$ after the time $t$, is given by

 where $U_{\alpha i}$ and $U_{\beta i}$ are the elements of unitary matrix, $E_i$ is the energy of $\nu_i^+$ and $\nu_i^+$ means $\nu_i^+(0)$.
-It is noted that the energy-helicity eigenstates and the chirality-mass eigenstates are identified with so-called mass eigenstate in conventional derivation.
+It is noted that the energy eigenstates are identified with so-called mass eigenstates in conventional derivation.
 Rewriting the relations of the fields to those of the one particle states, we obtain

 and the conjugate states

 Therefore, we have the transition amplitudes of $\nu_{\alpha L}$ to $\nu_{\alpha L}$ and $\nu_{\beta L}$,

 As the mixing matrix, $U$ in two generations is $2\times 2$ form and has 4 components, it can be parametrized as